 - Brush melted butter on two 6” round cake pans.
 Line the bottom of the cake pan with a piece of round parchment paper and brush the parchment paper with butter as well.
 Set aside.

-- Add buttermilk, oil, melted butter, eggs, and vanilla extract to a large bowl.
+- Add buttermilk, oil, melted butter, egg, and vanilla extract to a large bowl.
 Beat with a whisk until combined.

 - Sift together flour, cocoa powder, baking soda, and baking powder into a medium mixing bowl.
 Add sugar and salt to the flour mixture, and mix thoroughly with a whisk.
 Add the flour mixture to the liquid mixture, and whisk until a smooth batter forms.

 - Divide batter evenly among the two prepared cake pans and bake for 30 - 32 minutes until a toothpick inserted in the middle of the cake comes out clean with just a few crumbs attached.
 Use a kitchen scale to divide the cake batter if you want to be precise, approximately 390 g of batter per pan.
 This will also help the cake bake evenly.